phu0ngng/nccl/doc/source/api/p2p.rst

  The ``nDesc`` parameter specifies the number of signal descriptors in the ``signalDescs`` array.
  Each descriptor indicates how many signals (``opCnt``) to expect from a specific ``peer`` on a particular signal index (``sigIdx``) and context (``ctx``).

+ The return of :c:func:`ncclWaitSignal` to the CPU thread indicates that the operation has been successfully enqueued to the CUDA stream.
+ At the completion of :c:func:`ncclWaitSignal` on the CUDA stream, all specified signal operations have been received and the corresponding data is visible in local memory.

+Related links: :ref:`point-to-point`.